-Field work 2021
+Field work 2022

-In 2020 field work was suspended due to covid-19 travel restrictions.
-In 2021, restrictions still affected planning and field work was conducted as a 'partial survey' 1-20 July during the falcons' early chick rearing period.
-Participants were the authors assisted by Per Folkesson and Per-Erik Pershagen.
-In 2021 the spring weather was average sunny/dry but the hatching and early chick rearing period in July (field season) was unusual wet, although not very windy.
-A total of 17 site visits to the 12 core monitoring sites were conducted.
-Passerines were recorded at line transects covering a total of 30.42 km.
+In 2022 field work was conducted as a 'partial survey' (i.e. single survey in chick period only) 23 June - 19 July during the falcons' early chick rearing period.
+Participants were the authors assisted by Per Folkesson.
+The spring weather was relatively cool/wet until average hatching, fairly dry in early chick rearing period in July (field season) - and then wet in late summer.
+A total of 16 site visits to the 12 core monitoring sites were conducted.
+Passerines were recorded at line transects covering a total of 26.7 km.

-Known Peregrine sites in South Greenland; the yellow symbols indicate standard Peregrine Falcon sample sites selected for long-term monitoring
+Known Peregrine sites in parts of South Greenland; the yellow symbols indicate standard Peregrine Falcon sample sites selected for long-term monitoring

-Field work is based on a boat-based 2-3-person team navigating the fjords and hiking to each of the cliffs included in the monitoring programme
+Field work is based on a boat-based 2-3-person team navigating the fjords and hiking to each of the sites included in the monitoring programme